ChapelR/custom-macros-for-sugarcube-2/readme.md

 * **code**: the consumable's 'use' TwineScript code (string)
 * **descr**: the consumable's description type (string - either `'passage'` or `'code'`)
 * **dCode**: the consumable's description code, either a passage name or a chunk of user-defined TwineScript code (string)
-* **amt**: the consumable's current amount, i.e. how many the plater has in the inventory, or 0 if the consumable isn't currently in the inventory (number)
+* **amt**: the consumable's current amount, i.e. how many the player has in the inventory, or 0 if the consumable isn't currently in the inventory (number)

-You can also access the consumable's definition via the story variable and use it's ID as the first property (`Sconsumables[ID]` by default).
+You can also access the consumable's definition via the story variable and use it's ID as the first property (`$consumables[ID]` by default).

 **Examples**:
 ```